The Social Context of Health and Illness is a 2nd MB examination, which students must pass before they proceed to Clinical School.

 Structure of the Course

-The course consists of six lectures, each covering a different topic.
-The topics for 2012 -13 relate to how different people think about health, how they choose their pathways to care, and the extent to which they co-operate with treatment:
+The course consists of eight lecture sessions.
+The topics covered relate to how different people think about health, how they choose their pathways to care, and the extent to which they co-operate with treatment:

 - What do people suffer from: health/illness, the sick role, medicine's relationship to society